glenlong/wedding/src/content/posts/father-of-the-bride-speech/common-questions.md

 The traditional order of the wedding speakers is as follows:

-1. Father of the bride (that’s you!)
+1. Father of the Bride (that’s you!)
 2. Groom
 3. Best man

 However, in reality this order is just a convention.
-These days other members of the wedding party may feature in the list of speakers, for instance: maid of honour, mother of the bride, father of the groom, etc. These more contemporary roles may replace traditional roles or be in addition to the traditional line-up.
+These days other members of the wedding party may feature in the list of speakers, for instance: Maid of Honour, Mother of the Bride, Father of the Groom, etc. These more contemporary roles may replace traditional roles or be in addition to the traditional line-up.

 Whatever the case, the most important thing for you to do is to confirm exactly who’s speaking at your daughter’s wedding and where your speech fits into the overall itinerary.